top of page

 This recipe is for a small batch, 3 pint jars.
 That's great if it's just you.

 But, unless you live that kind of quiet life or just enjoy schlepping all your canning gear out and cleaning your kitchen and stove repeatedly.... a small batch seems to make zero sense.
 Therefore.....I multiply this recipe by 6 with 18 lbs of red onions.
-I simmer the sliced onions in 3 batches and water bath in 3 separate batches, yielding 18 quarts.
+I simmer the sliced onions in 3 batches and water bath in 3 separate batches, yielding 18 pints.
 The recipe is quite precise and there is no reduction in quality when increasing the recipe this way.
 So there are pints to enjoy and pints to share!

 And though red onions are a year round available vegetable, a larger batch gives you the option of jarring these up when you have access to particularly excellent seasonal and local onions.